Weak Error on the densities for the Euler scheme of stable additive SDEs with Besov drift: Proof of Theorem

-\paragraph{Term $\Delta_4 $: Gronwall or circular type argument.} We now need to control the Hölder norm of the term associated with the Gronwall or circular type argument.
-Namely, for $\rho \in (-\beta,-\beta+\gamma) $ and $y,y'\in \R^d $ in the global diagonal regime w.r.t. time $t$: keeping in mind the definition \eqref{DEF_GH} and using \eqref{besov-estimate-stable-derivees_temps_esp_sensi_holder_esp} with $\zeta,\rho\in (-\beta,1) $ for the last but one inequality, and using the second inequality of Lemma \ref{lm:sing_int} as for the former term $\Delta_2 $ of this section with $\aa=\frac \rho\alpha $, recalling as well the choice for $\rho $ in \eqref{CHOICE_FOR_RHO} .
+\paragraph{Term $\Delta_4 $: Gronwall-like or circular type argument.} We now need to control the Hölder norm of the term associated with the Gronwall or circular type argument. \ei{Proceeding similarly as for the control of the supremum norm of $\Delta_4$ but using \eqref{besov-estimate-stable-derivees_temps_esp_sensi_holder_esp} in place of \eqref{besov-estimate-stable} with $\zeta,\rho\in (-\beta,1]$ we have} keeping in mind the definition \eqref{DEF_GH} and having used the \ei{first} inequality of Lemma \ref{lm:sing_int} as for the former term $\Delta_2 $ of this section but here with $\aa=\frac \rho\alpha $, recalling as well the choice for $\rho $ in \eqref{CHOICE_FOR_RHO}.